ahmedmq/spring-cloud-app-broker-demo/README.md

 Let us know try to bind the service created above.
 We do not intend to use the service and so for the sake of simplicity let us bind the service to the the `sample-app-broker` app.
 Ideally, we would have a separate application that will bind to our new service

-- Use `cf bind-service` to bind the instance
+- Use `cf bind-service` to bind the instance.
+Change to the correct cloud foundry space before running the below command:
   ```
+  $ cf target -s apps
   $ cf bind-service sample-app-broker my-sample
   ```